zhaihm/VisualStudioUninstaller/README.md

 ### Note
 * Please be aware of that the uninstallation of some components **may cause other programs not functioning**.
 You may need to reinstall them later.
 * Some components cannot be uninstalled this way.
 I'm not sure what causes it now.
 They could be uninstalled manually in Control Panel.

+### Plan
+I'm trying to develop a program which can auto-detect the components you have installed.
+Then it will generate a component list.
+You could select those you want to uninstall, and do the uninstallation.